MathewT/aws-certified-developer/DynamoDb/Indexes.md

   * DynamoDB uses the Partition Key as input to an internal hash function.
   * The output of this hash function determines the data *partition*
   * **Partition** is the physical location of the data storage
+  * **Partition key values must be unique.
+Not two items in a table can share the same partition key.**